1 What is Bikeability?

 - passing queuing traffic

-- hazard perception and strategy to deal with hazards
+- perceiving and dealing with hazards

 - understanding driver blind spots, particularly for large vehicles